JohnAndreiCabili/Mangosoft/README.md

 ### Troubleshooting

 - **Blank page after updating files:** Refresh twice to bust the service worker cache, or run `navigator.serviceWorker.getRegistrations().then(regs => regs.forEach(reg => reg.unregister()))` from DevTools and reload.
+- **Still seeing an analysis status?** The banner steps through **Uploading → Detecting → Estimating**.
+If the APIs take longer than nine seconds you'll see a sample mango result with a reconnect notice—start a new scan once you're back online for live predictions.
 - **Camera button disabled:** Make sure your browser has camera permissions and that you're running over `http://localhost` or `https://` (required for getUserMedia).
 - **Port already in use:** Pass a different port to the `http.server` command and update the browser URL accordingly.
 - **Windows firewall prompt:** Allow Python to communicate on private networks so the local browser can connect.